Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 6 Let every thing that has breath (H5397, neshama) praise the LORD.
 Praise ye the LORD.

 Today, practically nobody knows what a human person is.
 They don’t know who they are, not even their own human identity.
 Tomorrow, as the story of humankind progresses, human beings will learn about their spiritual component, the neshama.
 Their consciousness will focus on the spiritual God that endowed them with neshama.
 There will be coherent completeness between the material and the spiritual.

 This blog post is an excerpt from chapter 4.8 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Human Person.
+Please use the Social Network links just below to share this information from The Explanation, Human Person.
 This is What Defines You as Human